simcap/bitcoin_node/README.md

 # BitcoinNode

-Study of Bitcoin protocol by implementing a simple node in the p2p bitcoin network
+Study of Bitcoin protocol by implementing a simple node in the p2p bitcoin network.

 Using as much as Ruby stdlib as possible.
-Main foreign dependency is Celluloid::IO
+Main foreign dependency is `Celluloid::IO`

 ## Installation